 In keeping with our Housing & Residence Life mission, the staff will hold regular community meetings with each floor.
-These meetings are designed to provide residents with a forum to share ideas and discuss issues and concerns, as well as for the Resident Assistant and Community Hall Director to communicate important information.
+These meetings are designed to provide residents with a forum to share ideas and discuss issues and concerns, as well as for residence life staff to communicate important information.